ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

 * [About the v2 API](/docs/openshift?topic=openshift-cs_api_install#api_about)
 * [Comparison of Classic and VPC commands for the CLI](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_classic_vpc_about)

 Need help, have questions, or want to give feedback on VPC clusters?
-Try posting in the [internal](https://test.cloud.ibm.com/docs/containers?topic=containers-cs_internal#internal_help) or [external](https://ibm-cloud-success.slack.com/messages/C4G6362ER) Slack channels.
+Try posting in the [Slack channel](https://cloud.ibm.com/kubernetes/slack){: external}.

-If you do not use an IBMid for your {{site.data.keyword.cloud_notm}} account, [request an invitation](https://cloud.ibm.com/kubernetes/slack) to this Slack.
 {: tip}